phpearth/docs/faq/misc/structure.md

 or `app`.

 Above example includes all PHP files in the `src` directory.
 These mainly include the classes.
-Composer also includes a very neat feature - PSR-4 autoloading.
+The composer also includes a very neat feature - PSR-4 autoloading.
 Adding the `autoload` and `autoload-dev` parts in the `composer.json` will autoload all classes for you: